-The Administrative Assistant is Shalise Schroeder!
-She is the first person that will greet you as you walk into the Curyung Tribal Offices.
-The Administrative Assistant assists Tribal Members and others with various applications, faxes and copies, tribal cards, and anything else that is needed.
+Our Curyung Receptionist is Tierra Johsnon and our Tribal Clerk is Karen McCambly.
+The team at the front desk will greet you as you walk into the Curyung Tribal Offices.
+They assist Tribal Citizens and others with various applications, faxes and copies, tribal cards, and anything else that is needed.
 He also assists the Tribal Administrator and other Curyung Tribal Council Staff with their programs.
 (See the Application tab for a complete listing of applications avaliable.)

 The assistant is available to assist tribal members as they enter the door and with faxes, tribal cards, housing applications, scattered sites applications, tribal membership enrollment, tribal verifications, tribal court petitions, or finding any additional services that may be applicable to them.